gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

 The meaning of each field is as follows.

 * `version`: The message format version of the current custom extension is v0.1.0.
-* `response.outputSpeech`: Set to speak in English, "Hi, nice to meet you".
+* `response.outputSpeech`: It is set to speak in English, "Hi, nice to meet you".
 * `response.card`: There is no data to display on a client screen.
-Data format follows [content templates](/CIC/References/Content_Templates.md).
-You can use this field to return content to display on a client screen.
+It provides content to be displayed on a client screen using a [content template](/CEK/References/Content_Templates.md).
 * `response.shouldEndSession`: The current session does not end and continues to receive user input.
-If this field is set to true, your extension can end the session before receiving a [`SessionEndedRequest`](#SessionEndedRequest).
+If this field is set to true, your extension can end the session by itself before receiving a [`SessionEndedRequest`](#HandleSessionEndedRequest).

 <div class="note">
   <p><strong>Note!</strong></p>